coolbutuseless/fastpng/README.md

 ## What’s in the box

 - `read_png()` to read a PNG from a file or a raw vector
-- `write_png()` to write data as a PNG file or PNG data in a raw vector
+- `write_png()` to write an R image as a PNG file or PNG data in a raw vector
 - `get_png_info()` - interrogate a vector of raw values containing a PNG image to determine image information i.e. width, height, bit_depth, color_type, compression_method, filter_method, interlace_method.
-- `rimage` is a named list of different image representations in R: RGBA and RGB numeric arrays, raster, native raster.
+- `test_image` is a list of images.
+These are images contained in different datastructures and of differing bitdepth etc: RGBA and RGB numeric arrays, raster, native raster.

 ## Example: Decompress a PNG from a raw vector